One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

-The characterization of the motion is enabled by an optical lever capable of resolving the motion at the level of quantum zero-point fluctuations $S_{\theta\theta}^{zp}=S_{\theta\theta}^{th}/(2n_{th}+1)$ that would be associated with the yaw oscillations (Fig.~\ref{fig:setup}(c)).
-Here, $n_{th}\approx k_B T_0/\hbar\omega_0=9.2\times10^{11}$ is the mean number of thermal excitation quanta.
+The characterization of the motion is enabled by an optical lever capable of resolving the motion at the level of quantum zero-point fluctuations $S_{\theta\theta}^{\text{zp}}=S_{\theta\theta}^{\text{th}}/(2n_{\text{th}}+1)$ that would be associated with the yaw oscillations (Fig.~\ref{fig:setup}(c)).
+Here, $n_{\text{th}}\approx k_\text{B} T_0/\hbar\omega_0=9.2\times10^{11}$ is the mean number of thermal excitation quanta.
 The calibration of the optical lever signal was done by replacing the pendulum with a rigid rotatable mirror.
 Based on this calibration, the measured yaw angle noise agrees with the expected thermal noise levels to within 10\%.
 The detection noise spectrum shown in Figure~\ref{fig:setup}(c) is the base noise of the optical lever obtained in this rigid mirror configuration.
+The excess over shot noise level is due to the lever's own beam pointing fluctuations; see Supplementary Section 1.5 for additional characterizations of the detection noise.

 The optical setup around the pendulum is shown in Figure~\ref{fig:setup}(b).
 The output of a 780-nm DFB laser is split into two paths: one to probe the pendulum's motion (10~$\mu\text{W}$) and the other to manipulate it through radiation pressure (0-4~mW).
 Accousto-optic modulators (AOM) enable intensity control on each path.
 The Gaussian probe beam is incident at the center of the pendulum, and circulates back to a quadrant photodiode (QPD), which reads the horizontal and vertical positions of the beam to yield the pendulum motion.